maksymalist/llama-consulting/README.md

 Navigate to the Ollama website and follow the instructions to install Ollama on your machine. https://ollama.ai/download

+** Memory requirements **

+- 7b models generally require at least 8GB of RAM
+- 70b models generally require at least 64GB of RAM

 ### Installing Llama2-unscensored and running it

 This command is neat because it will install the model and run it in one command.
 The model will run the ollama localhost:11434.